The Other Woman (Mad Men): Plot

+The next day, Don presents the pitch to Jaguar.
+Herb smiles as Don unveils the tagline.

 The following day, Roger summons all the partners to his office to learn the fate of their Jaguar presentation.
 Don locks eyes with Joan when she joins them, realizing that she has, in fact, slept with Herb.
 Roger receives the congratulatory confirmation call from Jaguar, and the office erupts in celebration.
 In Don's office, Peggy informs him she has accepted a job with CGC.
 He thinks she is asking for a raise and attempts to negotiate with her, but she tells him it is not about money.
 She holds back tears as he kisses her hand.
 She walks out of the office and smiles as she waits for an elevator.